jfg956/mysql-server/jfg_brain_dump.md

 As mentioned in the public FR ([Bug#106645](https://bugs.mysql.com/bug.php?id=106645)), the `mysql.slow_log` table already includes a `db` column, so adding it to the slow log file should not be too complicated a change.
-The complexity will be brought by making sure it does not break existing tooling parsing the slow log file.
+The additional complexity is brought by making sure it does not break existing tooling parsing the slow log file.
 A way to achieve this is to put this change behind a feature flag / global variable.
 This also allows back-porting this change in 8.0 and 8.4 (with the default to OFF).
-Eventually, this global variable should be deprectated.
+Eventually, this global variable could be deprecated if the change is considered good for everyone (IMHO, it is).
 The name I have in mind for above global variable is `log_slow_extra_db = { OFF | ON }`.